 2017 Golden Globes: La La Land makes history with magnificent seven

-However, the biggest talking point of the night came from the legendary Meryl Streep as she became the latest recipient of the Cecil B. DeMille award.
-The nine-time Golden Globe-winning actress delivered an emotional speech which saw her take aim at president-elect Donald Trump, who later ridiculed her on Twitter.
+While accepting the award, the nine-time Golden Globe-winning actress delivered an emotional speech in which she took aim at president-elect Donald Trump, who later ridiculed her on Twitter.

 The full list of film winners are…